PezzA/setup-docs/vscode-neovim/readme.md

 `<ctrl-h>`/`<ctrl-l>` to move between editor groups in VSC `<alt-h>`/`<alt-l>` to move between tabs in an editor group.

+I almost never vertically split, so not bothered about the keybinds for those.

 ## File Management
 Open recent solution
 `<ctrl-o><ctrl-k>`